- Government Relations

 SF 502/HF 2416 as introduced would have created many new regulations for “commercial breeders”, which are currently defined as someone who has four or more intact dogs and receives any kind of consideration for breeding (including stud fees or a puppy back).
 The bills were amended to create a new “Quality Assurance Council” that would have been charged with reviewing applications from commercial breeders “who seek to receive a quality assurance certificate denoting the breeder as one of the leading commercial breeders” in Iowa.
 It was unclear exactly how council membership would be determined or how the measure would be implemented.
 The legislature adjourned without passing any new breeder regulations.
 The AKC is working with local clubs and breeders to continue ensuring the rights of breeders and dog owners are protected in the state.
 Read more about the victory for Iowa dog owners and breeders.

 Senate Bill 36 would have expanded current law to allow anyone to remove an animal from a vehicle if they believe the animal’s health or safety is in danger.
 Current law only allows certain first responders, law enforcement officers or animal control to remove animals from vehicles.
 Those who remove animals from vehicles would have been exempt from all liability.
 AKC, the state federation and local dog owners contacted the committee and sponsor to express concerns about pet theft, lost dogs, and the lack of recourse for dog owners who were being responsible.
 The sponsor agreed to amend the bill to address these concerns, but the bill ultimately received an unfavorable report in committee.

 Senate Bill 851 seeks to allow the recovery of non-economic damages in cases involving the death or injury of a companion animal.
 Non-economic damages are those that cannot be determined by a certain dollar amount (i.e., loss of companionship).
 The American Kennel Club remains a long-time opponent of allowing non-economic damages in such cases, and opposed SB 851.
 AKC’s Massachusetts federation also opposed the bill.
-It was referred to study on April 4 and will not advance this year.
+It was referred to study and will not advance this year.